Hidden Citations Obscure True Impact in Science: Results

-To explore the impact of hidden citations on bibliometric measures, we calculated the hidden citations of \emph{individual} foundational papers (SI, Section~11), finding that on average the ratio of hidden to explicit citations is $0.98$:$1$, meaning that papers acquire hidden citations at the same rate as they acquire explicit citations.
-Yet, given the considerable variability in this ratio, for some foundational papers hidden citations dominate over explicit citations.
-Examples include the paper introducing the cosmological inflation theory in 1981 that acquired $8.8$ times more hidden citations than explicit citations, or the 1974 work that merged the electromagnetic, weak, and strong forces into a single force, which accumulated $6.6$ times more hidden citations than explicit citations.
+{Our first observation is that the ratio of hidden to explicit citations is, on average, $0.98$:$1$, indicating that papers tend to acquire hidden citations at the same rate as they acquire explicit citations.
+Yet, we do observe considerable variability in this ratio.
+Hence, for some foundational papers hidden citations can dominate over explicit citations.} Examples include the paper introducing the cosmological inflation theory in 1981 that acquired $8.8$ times more hidden citations than explicit citations, or the 1974 work that merged the electromagnetic, weak, and strong forces into a single force, which accumulated $6.6$ times more hidden citations than explicit citations.
 This prompted us to calculate the changes in citation-based ranks between foundational papers {(SI, Section~11).} As Fig.~\ref{fig_paper}(a) indicates, most papers in the top $100$ list suffer rank loss (green lines), thanks to a few publications that accumulate an exceptional number of hidden citations, and gain significantly in rank (red lines).
 For example, the most cited paper of arXiv, the 1999 paper which started the formal theory of AdS/CFT, loses its top ranking once we take hidden citations into account, to the 1981 paper previously ranked \#8, which started the phenomenological study of the cosmological inflation theory [Fig.~\ref{fig_paper}(a)].
 Hidden citations could potentially have an impact on authors as well.
 To see if this is the case, we adopted the Microsoft Academic Graph's {``author saliency''} metric, that relies on the heterougeneous network structure of the connectivity of articles, authors, and journals, designed to be less susceptible to raw citation counts and temporal bias~\cite{mag_wshwdk20}.
 We find that, when we compare two foundational papers with similar numbers of explicit citations, authors with more hidden citations have {higher} average saliency, a positive correlation notable for papers with less than $3,000$ citations [Fig.~\ref{fig_paper}(b)].
-This suggests that OBI correlates with a notable \emph{positive} impact on authors whose papers' full citation impact has not yet developed.
-Interestingly, the effect disappears for well-recognized papers, for which missing citations does not affect their authors' reputation.
+This suggests that OBI {tends to correlate} with a \emph{positive} impact on authors whose papers' full citation impact has not yet developed.
+Interestingly, the effect disappears for well-recognized papers, for which missing citations {does not appear to affect} their authors' reputation.